Estimating-steam-hours/Steam-Hours-Capstone/README.md

 # Steam Hours Capstone Project
 ## Project Description

 The gaming industry now makes more money than the film and music industry combined.
 We have decided to look into what makes a customer play games for large amounts of time.
-We will look into what features if any contribute to the number of hours and create a model to estimate the hours played for certain types of games.
+We will look into what features if any contribute to the number of gameplay hours and create a machine learning model to estimate the hours played for certain types of games.
+With the model we will be able to predict the value of a game.

 ## Project Goal

 * Discover drivers of hours played from database
-* Use drivers to develop a machine learning model to determine
+* Use drivers to develop a machine learning model to determine value of the product
 * This information could be used to further our understanding of which elements contribute to or detract from a person's tendency spend time on a game

 ## Initial Thoughts

-We believe that Multiplayer games with a competitive element, such as battle royales like Fortnite, have the highest game hours.
+We believe that Multiplayer games with a competitive element, such as battle royales, like Fortnite, have the highest game hours.
 We believe that the games with the least amount of hours are horror genre games.

 ## The Plan